Buttonius Puzzles & Plastics

 Photo of partly assembled Crazy Elephant Puzzle KitCrazy Elephant Dance kit (assembly required)Disentanglement Markus Götz († 2018-01-07)4mm MDFNo longer available

-Photo of Di-2x3 bricks puzzlePeter's Di-2x3 Bricks, (the back of the tray has another outline)2-Dimensional assemblyIPP 39Peter KnoppersYellow and Black 3mm Acrylic€ 15
+Photo of Di-2x3 bricks puzzlePeter's Di-2x3 Bricks, a.k.a.
+Di-Short-Bricks, (the back of the tray has another outline)2-Dimensional assemblyIPP 39Peter KnoppersYellow and Black 3mm Acrylic€ 15

 Photo of Di-Half-Hexes puzzleDi-Half-Hexes, (the back of the tray has two more outlines)2-Dimensional assemblyIPP32Peter KnoppersBlack and two other colors (various combinations available) Acrylic€ 20